Do you have tools you no longer need?

-- Age – if the tool is more of an antique, please get in contact with us directly with an image of the tool and some information.
-We may be able to sell the tool to a collector to support the tool library, otherwise, we may not be able to store the tool at the moment.
+- Age – if the tool is an antique get in contact with us directly with an image of the tool and some information.
+If we can’t use the tool we may be able to point you to another relevant organisation or sell it to a collector to support the tool library’s aims.

-If we aren’t able to take on your tool due to its condition, consider taking it along to the Repair Stop at The Deep End, Nithsdale Street, or to your local repair cafe – with Repair Cafe Glasgow!
+If we aren’t able to take on your tool due to its condition, consider taking it along to your local Repair hub, or to a Repair Cafe Glasgow! event first, they are great at diagnosing problems.
 Here you can learn how to repair your electronic equipment yourself with the help of experienced engineers.

 If your broken tool is a brand name you may be able to get help repairing or recycling it from the manufacturer, have a look on their website to find out what they offer or search online for local specialists.

 Getting hold of a replacement part can often be an easy fix.
 Parts can be affordable and straightforward to track down by searching online with the model number and the name of the part as listed in the manual (most can be found online).